typhoonworks/lotus_web/README.md

 - You can still get a lot of value from the UI, but filtering on UUID columns with `{{var}}` will likely not work in Postgres as it warrants a special binary format that is not UI friendly (we convert to String for the UI but currently have no way to cast it back with runtime column inference).

 We plan to improve this with column‑aware binding (Lotus will use schema metadata to deterministically cast/shape values).
 Once available, LotusWeb will take advantage of it automatically.

+### File Exports

+Lotus Web supports CSV exports of query results for both saved and unsaved queries.
+Because Lotus Web is implemented with LiveView, we use a short-lived, signed, encrypted, token to authorize exports via a separate controller endpoint (`Lotus.Web.ExportController.csv/2`).
+This allows us to chunk large results using browser downloads.

+For saved queries, we pass the Query ID and any variables in the token.

+For unsaved queries, we pass the raw SQL query and any variables in the token.

+While the token (which contains this potentially sensitive data) is short-lived, signed, and encrypted, you should still take care to only expose the export functionality to trusted users, as browsers can store download URLs in history.

 ## Why LotusWeb?